uc-cdis/gen3.org/gen3/docs/index.md

 * **Gen3 User** - This is a data scientist, researcher, or analyst who needs to explore, download, or analyze data found within an existing instance of Gen3.
 * **Gen3 Developer** - This is a software engineer who wants to extend Gen3 either by contributing to the source code or by integrating Gen3 services into a larger system.
 This section will cover the Gen3 architecture including the individual microservices and how they interact with each other.
 * **Gen3 Operator** - This is for those organizations who operate their own Gen3 instances.
-It will include content on how to Deploy or Spin up a Gen3 instances, configuring and data dictionary and uploading data, and customizing the frontend.
+It will include content on how to Deploy or Spin up a Gen3 instance, configure a data dictionary and upload data, and customize the frontend.

 <br></br>